Tibet Travel Guide

 English Name: Tibet

-Notice: Since February 15th, 2015, foreigners will not be allowed to travel to or stay in Tibet anymore, according to Tibet Tourism Bureau.
-No matter when you enter Tibet or how long your original travel plan is, you need to leave before February 15th.
-The date for resuming foreigners’ entry is not clear yet.
+Notice: Since February 15th, 2015, foreigners are not be allowed to travel to or stay in Tibet anymore, according to Tibet Tourism Bureau.
+The date for resuming foreigners' entry is not clear yet.

 - Potala Palace